TCSPC and Time Tagging Electronics

 • External synchronization signals for (fluorescence lifetime) imaging or other control events for modules with two detection channels

-• NEW: Python wrapper snAPI for seamless communication, configuration, and data handling (optional drivers needed)
+• Python wrapper snAPI for seamless communication, configuration, and data handling (optional drivers needed)

 PicoQuant's 5 year limited warranty for selected product typesThe TimeHarp 260 is a compact, easy to use, Time-Correlated Single Photon Counting (TCSPC) and Multi-Channel Scaling (MCS) board for the PCIe interface.
 It is based in a custom TDC design that offers an ultrashort dead time even at high temporal resolutions.
 The board is available in two versions with either 25 ps (PICO module) or 250 ps (NANO module) base resolution.
 The high quality and reliability of the TimeHarp 260 is expressed by a unique 5-year limited warranty.